sososkxksodkd/Amogus/README.md

         end

         local pg = LocalPlayer:FindFirstChild("PlayerGui")
-        if not active and pg then
+        if pg then
             for _, v in pairs(pg:GetDescendants()) do
                 if v:IsA("TextLabel") and v.Visible then
-                    if v.AbsolutePosition.X < 500 and v.AbsolutePosition.Y < 500 then
                     local txt = v.Text:lower()
+                    -- FIX: Wenn "Quest Completed" auftaucht -> SKRIPT SOFORT ABBRECHEN UND NEUE HOLEN! if txt:find("completed") then
+                        active = false
+                        return
+                    end
+                    if not active and v.AbsolutePosition.X < 500 and v.AbsolutePosition.Y < 500 then
                         if txt:match("%d+/%d+") or txt:match("%d+%s*/%s*%d+") then
                             active = true
                         end